Informed Consent for Treatment

 Coordination of Care with Your Referral

-Two Chairs may work with the healthcare provider or entity that referred you to us.
-Privacy laws like HIPAA let us share information about your care and treatment.
-However, we will not share sensitive information like details about drug or alcohol use, genetic test results, or HIV/AIDS test results.
+We may work with the provider who referred you to Two Chairs.
+Privacy laws like HIPAA let us share relevant care details to help with your treatment.
+We will never share sensitive data like drug use or HIV test results without written permission from you.

 Electronic Communication

-See more on Electronic Terms of Service here.
+See more on our Electronic Terms of Service.

 Health Information Exchanges